Saguenay, Quebec – 7 Days

 Meals: B, L

-Day 6: Orientation tour, Free afternoon in Quebec City
+Day 6: Guided Tour, Free afternoon in Quebec City

-After breakfast at the hotel this morning, head out on an orientation tour of this historic city followed by a free afternoon to discover all that Quebec City has to offer.
-Tonight enjoy a farewell dinner with fellow guests.
+After breakfast at the hotel this morning, head out on a guided tour with a local step-on guide of this historic city followed by a free afternoon to discover all that Quebec City has to offer.
+Tonight enjoy dinner in an ancient building with a modern twist, located in the Petit Champlain historic area.

 Meals: B, D